Customization Handbook¶

 descriptionfield on every primitive (surfaces as TextBox prose on the dashboard)

-Rich descriptions matter — the M.2a.7 prose seam pulls them straight into the dashboard's Getting Started, Drift, Limit Breach, and Today's Exceptions text boxes.
+Rich descriptions matter — a prose seam pulls them straight into the dashboard's Getting Started, Drift, Limit Breach and L1 Exceptions text boxes.
 Switching the L2 instance switches the prose without touching dashboard code.

 2. Apply the prefixed schema¶